 1. Reduce Or Eliminate Caffeine

 Caffeine causes fluctuations in mood, energy and blood sugar in addition to dehydration.
-The need for caffeinated beverages to get you through the day or wake you up in the morning is a sign of inadequate rest or dietary nutrients.
+The need for caffeinated beverages to get you through the day

 2. Drink More Water

 Dehydration can cause headaches, hunger and sluggishness.
 Beverages containing sugar, sodium or caffeine can dehydrate us even more.

 3. Increase The Amount And Quality Of Rest